Leon Dycian: Biography

 Born in Janów (now in Poland) in 1911, Dycian attended university and was certified as a lawyer.
-He made aliyah to Mandatory Palestine in 1935.
+He emigrated to Mandatory Palestine in 1935.
 He joined the Liberal Party and was a member of the Histadrut trade union's executive committee.

 In 1973 he was elected to the Knesset on the Likud list, an alliance of Herut, the Liberal Party and several other small right-wing parties.
 He sat on the Committee for Public Services and the Labor Committee, before losing his seat in the 1977 elections.

 He died in 1984 at the age of 72.